Jatin020403/single-channel/README.md

 # FabricNetwork-2.x

-Network Topology
+## Network Topology

 Three Orgs(Peer Orgs)

-    - Each Org have one peer(Each Endorsing Peer)
+    - Each Org have 2 peers
-    - Each Org have separate Certificate Authority
+    - Each peer is capable of independently nedorsing a transaction
     - Each Peer has Current State database as couch db

 One Orderer Org